Hasithar8220/zujuAPI/README.md

 ## Next Steps

-If you have any questions or need further assistance, feel free to contact [Your_Name] at [your.email@example.com].
+If you have any questions or need further assistance, feel free to contact [Hasi] at [ariyaratha@gmail.com].

 Happy coding!